1Euro7Cent/mrConfig/readme.md

 myConfig.fromJson(JSON.parse('{"serverName": "new value"}'));
 console.log(myConfig.data.serverName); // Outputs 'new value'

+// or this
+myConfig.fromJson('{"serverName": "new value"}');
+console.log(myConfig.data.serverName); // Outputs 'new value'

 // you still need to save it to a file myConfig.save('path/to/config.json');

+// if the data is faulty, and allowJsonFixer is true, it will try to fix it: myConfig.fromJson('{"serverName": "new value", "port": "123",}}}')
+// this will parse just fine, and port will be a number.

+// if it was loaded from a file, the fixed data will be saved back to the file

 ```

 In this example, the `fromJson(json)` method overwrites the current state of the `this.data` object with the provided JSON object.